Change is at times difficult but proper planning can make it stress-free. There are a bunch of things one must consider before changing their job.

 Before leaving you should thank your colleagues, supervisors, staff and boss for the support and guidance they provided you.
 Make sure to leave a positive yet happy impression about yourself before leaving.
 If there is anyone you would like to stay in touch with then take their contact information.

 7. Archive And Save Your Work Samples

 Once you leave your workplace you will lose access to a lot of your work.
-So, it’s mindful to have a backup of some of your work sample.
+So, it’s mindful to have a backup of some of your work samples.
 Make sure to not save something confidential.
-These work samples can work as work experience for your next job interviews.
-Before leaving make sure to delete all the unwanted or personal folder and files from your work computer.
+These work samples can work as work experience for your next job interview.
+Before leaving make sure to delete all the unwanted or personal folders and files from your work computer.
 Make sure to also delete cookies, browsing history, unwanted software and any autosaved information online.